arnabnath96/Fiduccia-Mattheyses-Hyper-Graph-Partition-Algorithm/README.md

 ```
 or
 ```
+$ gcc hypergraph-partition-FM-Algorithm.c -o fm
 $ ./fm input_file
 ```

-INPUT FORMAT
+INPUT_FILE FORMAT
 ------------
 First Line : *No. of verties(n)* (space) *No. of hyperedges(m)*

-Next m lines : *No. of vertices in each hyperedge* (space) *list the Node Numbers in that hyperedge*
+Next m lines : *No. of vertices in each hyperedge* (space) *list of the Node Numbers in that hyperedge seperated by space*

 last line(area constraint) : *min_val* (space) *max_val*